 Burger King instilled confidence in their customers through their “100% Whopper” video campaign.
 This campaign showcased real people’s reactions upon tasting the meatless Whopper for the first time.

 Land O’Lakes decided to highlight all of the female farmers that make Land O’Lakes possible.
 The “She-I-O” music video features footage of the Dotterer sisters, their cousins and their daughters, and was shot by a female filmmaking team.
 With Maggie Rose leading the vocals, the entire production was a full female team from end to end.

 The North Face developed a refurbished product line and marketing campaign that could extend the life of its products, deepen its relationship with a new generation of consumers and position the brand as a leader of a new recommerce movement that inspires more adventures with less waste.

 Articulating brand purpose is one thing, but activating brand purpose requires far more focus and singularity.
 Unless you have access to both the ‘real-estate’ and attention to tell your brand purpose story, it isn’t necessarily going to register–especially when people are shopping.

 The biggest obstacle to overcome is often convenience.
 As a result, you could have the best intentions in the world, but if you can’t engage the shopper in a very short period of time, then everything else goes to waste.

-That’s why we’ve adapted the Pull Factor model to apply to shopping behavior at retail too.
-We’ve accomplished this by understanding what’s actually preventing the shopper from making a purchase.
-This has provided us with focus and clarity around what will enable successful activation at retail.
+That’s why its critical to understand shopping behavior at retail too and what’s actually preventing the shopper from making a purchase.
+This provides the focus and clarity around what will enable successful activation at retail.
 We often find that the best platform and shopper solution lies at the intersection of the brand experience, commercial innovation and social impact — resulting in social enterprise based partnerships between companies, retailers and nonprofits.